-1.0 What Moves You Berrien County: Creating a Transportation Vision for Berrien County
+- 1.0 What Moves You Berrien County: Creating a Transportation Vision for Berrien County - Continued to implement goals and objectives of 2013-2040 Long Range Transportation Plan in project development and MPO presentations.

-- o Implemented goals and objectives of the 2013-2040 Long Range Transportation Plan - Collaborated with MDOT in the development of the 2017 travel demand model with analysis of proposed changes to the employment, household, and population shifts projected over the next 25 years - Monitored state and federal legislative actions that impacted the planning region
+- Collaborated with MDOT in the development of the 2017 travel demand model with analysis of proposed changes to the employment, household, and population shifts projected over the next 25 years - Continued to monitor federal and state information regarding performance measures for Long Range Plan 2040. - Monitored state and federal legislative actions that impacted the planning region